 The sexual predator may be of any age, any personality type, any economic status, any education level, any intelligence level, any occupation or profession, anyone.
 He or she may be a coach, church youth minister, youth camp worker, nurse, doctor, rabbi, priest, minister, scout leader, teacher, day care worker, and virtually anyone that is around children.
 Many sexual predators try to work in places where they will have contact and sexual opportunities with children.

-The damages to the child from sexual assault can be very serious and scar the child for a lifetime.
+The damages to the child from sexual assault can be very catastrophic and scar the child for a lifetime.
 Special counseling for the child and parents may be needed for an extended period.
 Other treatment and medication may be necessary.
-The memories may be long lasting or may become repressed, but still can cause serious problems much later in life.
+The memories may be long lasting or may become repressed, but still can cause catastrophic problems much later in life.

 The crime of sexual assault must be reported to the police immediately to hopefully prevent the perpetrator from assaulting other children.
 Otherwise, the predator may go to a different employer or facility where he/she can sexually assault and damage other innocent children.